 Fort Klock stands today as a reminder to all who visit her of this fight for freedom and independence.
 Visit the fort and touch the walls, look through the loopholes and listen to the stories of the site interpreters and learn about what life was like in the Mohawk Valley for our ancestors.
 It is our job at Fort Klock to provide educational services and to accurately interpret this wonderful site.

 Fort Klock is open Tuesday through Sunday 9:00 am to 5 p.m.
 Memorial Day through Columbus Day.
-The fort will close for the 2014 season on October 13 and will re-open on May 25, 2015 (Memorial Day).
+The fort closed for the 2014 season on October 13 and will re-open on May 25, 2015 (Memorial Day).

 Fort Klock is located in one of New York's historic areas.
 Easily accessible from New York Route 5 and 5S or New York State Thruway at exit 29 in Canajoharie, New York.
 From Exit 29 NYS Thruway, cross the Mohawk River to Route 5, proceed west for 9 miles.
 Fort Klock is located 2 miles east of St. Johnsville on Route 5.